(Last updated on November 2nd, 2022)

 Filmora has more of a preset base than Premiere.
 This means that, while the titles are easier and faster to implement, the customization isn’t quite there.
 For example, it’s a bit more difficult to animate titles, and you certainly cannot embed the titles into the footage using 3D trackers.

+Winner: Adobe Premiere Pro.
 Because of the high level of customization, animation options, drop shadow, and effects, Premiere Pro has a wider range of control over text than Filmora.
 Therefore, it is the winner of the text/titles category.

 Color correction is an often overlooked aspect of post-production that can drastically improve your footage and project.
 This is because color correction can allow you to give your project a unique and specific mood, allowing the viewer to feel different emotions.

 Of course, this level of finesse when it comes to coloring clips is limited by the program you’re using.
 Premiere Pro has a more extensive array of coloring features and tools than Filmora.
-And we’ll explain why by taking a look at what Filmora offers first.

 Filmora’s color correction tools look fairly simple, and that’s because they are.
 You can change the temperature, saturation, contrast, add luts, copy and paste the presets, and more.
 Best of all, it’s easy to do.
 Most of the tools make sense to a first-time editor.